JonmarCorpuz/SecondBrain/Protocol - LLDP.md

 * Allows devices to announce their identity, capabilities, and information about their neighbors on the network (Ex: *Device type*, *Device name*, *Port Identifier*, *VLAN information*, *System capabilities*, *etc.*)
 * Considered as a security risk since they share information about the devices in the network
+* Interface Tx and Rx operations are enabled separately

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)